ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-connect-com-db.md

 nav_order: 3
 ---

-# How do I connect to a FeatureBase Community database with FBSQL?
+# How do I connect to a FeatureBase Community database with fbsql?

-Connect to a FeatureBase Community database with FBSQL.
+Connect to a FeatureBase Community database with fbsql.

 ## Before you begin